Morristown Jewish Center

 At MJCBY, we wish to include and honor the non-Jewish partners who make these moments possible.
 So, for baby-namings and B’nai Mitzvah, we gladly welcome non-Jewish partners up on the bimah in our sanctuary to join in appropriate parts of these sacred moments.

-This question is complicated because it depends on who has passed away and how they are connected religiously in life.
+This question is complicated because it depends on who has passed away and how they were connected religiously in life.
 If the person who passed away was a part of another faith community, then the funeral should take place under the auspices of that other faith community.
 Of course, our community will be there to support an interfaith family during their period of mourning.
 Note that Jewish cemeteries have their own requirements for whether or not they will accept a non-Jewish member of the Jewish Community for burial.

 The rabbi would be happy to sit down with you and start discussing the issues.
 Religion and marriage are two of the most complicated things anyone will encounter in life.
 When you combine them, the degree of difficulty increases.
 So, please reach out to our clergy and start the conversation.